 Throughout the year we also have RE focus days around key festivals such as harvest, Christmas and Easter as well as other days which focus around exploring different themes and values.
 We are very lucky to be supported by the St Mary's Church team who will come in and lead sessions.
 This allows us to explore RE through a cross curricular approach which allows children to express their own thoughts and beliefs through art, music and drama.

-Our RE leads are David Waite and Alice Armstrong and our key link Foundation Governor is Nicola Collard who visits the school regularly to run clubs, talk to staff and children.
+Our RE leads is Alice Armstrong and our key link Foundation Governor is Cathy Watts who visits the school regularly to talk to staff and children.